-Vacation Grants (£10 per day for up to 15 days per academic year) are available to undergraduates who have to remain in Oxford for academic work during the vacation.
+Vacation Grants (£15 per day for up to 15 days per academic year or £30 per day for students who live in College accommodation and have formal University exams scheduled in 9th week) are available to undergraduates who have to remain in Oxford for academic work during the vacation.
 See section 11.6. for further details.